riceissa/kaw-wallenberg-foundation/README.md

 * https://kaw.wallenberg.org/en/earlier-grants
 * https://kaw.wallenberg.org/en/infrastructure-national-importance-2012-2014

+Also, check https://kaw.wallenberg.org/en/grants because there might be more stray grant pages in the future.

 Since the data format for these is messy and not standardized, you will need to manually collect the data and store it in `manual_data.tsv`.
 The format for the TSV is tab-separated values